Today, I want to educate you about how to talk to your kids about joining the military.

 - “Dad, why did Grandma die, and where is she now?”

 - “Mom, if there is a God, why is there so many bad things happening in the world?”

 And, these are just a small sample.
-If you have kids, you should know what I mean.
+If you have kids, you know what I mean.

 In today’s post, I am going to delve into what could turn into a controversial subject: How to talk with your kids about joining the military.

 In the biggest percentage of cases, this talk normally will come when a child is 16 or 17-years old.
 The talk could come because your child mentioned the possibility, or because you may be dwelling on how to pay college expenses.

-Maybe you or your spouse are currently in the military and you know how much it can be a good base for your child.
-Or maybe you are strongly opposed to your child being in the military and you want to attack the issue before it arises.
+Maybe you or your spouse are currently in the military and you know how much it can help your child.
+Or maybe you are strongly opposed to your child serving in the military and you want to attack the issue before it arises.

 I can understand both sides of that fence.
 The idea of our children joining the United States military can bring a variety of emotions: